blipinsk/gson/README.md

 This is a repackaging of Google's Gson annotations.
 Just annotations.
 Nothing else.

-_The only code change that have been made is removing of the `com.google.gson.*` references from `JsonAdapter`'s javadoc._
+_The only code change that has been made is removing of the `com.google.gson.*` references from `JsonAdapter`'s javadoc._

 ### Download